 The Palace of the Borgias is an interesting place to see in Valencia.
-The palace was the home of the noble Borgia family, who were influential during the 14th and 15th century as they produced two popes.
+The palace was the home of the noble Borgia family, who were influential during the 14th and 15th centuries as they produced two popes.

 The Borgia family is renowned for its sin and immorality, although it’s not entirely clear if those assumptions are fair.
 However, the palace is an impressive place regardless.

 If you’re into history, this is one of the best things to do in Valencia.
 You will learn a lot about the Borgias and the history of the building, which is now the seat of the Valencian parliament.

 You will have to book a tour to see inside, but it’s well worth it to learn more about this amazing building!